Negarasu/ASLUM.py/README.md

 The user guide provides a detailed walkthrough of ASLUMpy's features and functionalities, including step-by-step instructions on how to perform common tasks.

 Installation Guide
-Detailed instructions on how to install ASLUMpy on various platforms.
+Detailed instructions on how to install ASLUM.py on various platforms.
 This section covers:

 System requirements
 Installing dependencies